-Then, the Rayleigh-Taylor instability (RTI) can be triggered when a lighter fluid supports an heavier one against gravity, or equivalently if the lighter fluid accelerates the heavier one (see \cite{norman1982structure}, \cite{allen1984rayleigh}, \cite{duffell2011tess} for non-relativistic flows, \cite{matsumoto2017linear} for relativistic flows), impacting the jet structures stability when the jet expands radially due to the centrifugal force as studied in e.g. \cite{meliani2007transverse}, \cite{meliani2009decelerating}, \cite{millas2017rotation} or oscillates radially because of a pressure gradient, see \cite{matsumoto2013two}, \cite{toma2017rayleigh}.
+Then, the Rayleigh-Taylor instability (RTI) can be triggered when a lighter fluid supports a heavier one against gravity, or equivalently, if the lighter fluid accelerates the heavier one (see \cite{norman1982structure}, \cite{allen1984rayleigh}, \cite{duffell2011tess} for nonrelativistic flows and \cite{matsumoto2017linear} for relativistic flows).
+This impacts the jet structures stability when the jet expands radially due to the centrifugal force, as studied by \cite{meliani2007transverse}, \cite{meliani2009decelerating}, \cite{millas2017rotation}, for example, or oscillates radially because of a pressure gradient, see \cite{matsumoto2013two}, \cite{toma2017rayleigh}.

-Other instabilities include the Richtmyer-Meshkov instability (RMI), see \cite{nishihara2010richtmyer} for a review and \cite{matsumoto2013two} for a numerical study, and the Centrifugal instability (CFI) studied in \cite{gourgouliatos2018relativistic}.
-Finally, let us cite vortex formation and shedding at the contact discontinuity of jet head as in e.g. \cite{norman1982structure}, \cite{scheck2002does}, or \cite{mizuta2004propagation}, which increases cross-section of the jet head which therefore diminishes the jet propagation speed.
-The vortices may also perturb beam flow when they encounter it while propagating in the inner cocoon. \cite{norman1982structure} noted the importance of the beam Mach number in the vortex shedding phenomenon, observing that lower Mach numbers produce larger vortices.
-This work will focus specifically on KHI as other instabilities develop at the beam radius scale, meaning most of their modes won't appear due to grid resolution limitations.
+Other instabilities include the Richtmyer-Meshkov instability (RMI); see \cite{nishihara2010richtmyer} for a review and \cite{matsumoto2013two} for a numerical study.
+The centrifugal instability (CFI) was studied in \cite{gourgouliatos2018relativistic}.
+Finally, we cite vortex formation and shedding at the contact discontinuity of jet head, as in \cite{norman1982structure}, \cite{scheck2002does}, or \cite{mizuta2004propagation}, for instance, which increases the cross-section of the jet head.
+This therefore diminishes the jet propagation speed.
+The vortices may also perturb the beam flow when they encounter it while propagating in the inner cocoon. \cite{norman1982structure} noted the importance of the beam Mach number in the vortex-shedding phenomenon, observing that lower Mach numbers produce higher vortices.
+This work will focus specifically on the KHI as other instabilities develop at the beam radius scale, meaning that most of their modes will not appear due to grid resolution limitations.